-We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$104.7 million, based on the initial public offering price of \$17.50 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$120.8 million.
+We estimate that we will receive net proceeds from the sale of the shares of common stock in this offering of \$\) million, assuming an initial public offering price of \$\) per share (the midpoint of the range) and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be \$\) million.

 The principal purposes of this offering are to obtain additional capital, to create a public market for our common stock and to facilitate future access to public debt and equity markets.
-As of the date of this prospectus, we have no specific plans to use the net proceeds from this offering (including the overallotment option, if exercised) other than as set forth below:
+As of the date of this prospectus, we have no specific plans to use the net proceeds from this offering other than as set forth below:

-- repay amounts borrowed under our credit facility, - · pursue selective acquisitions of health plans and contracts for government sponsored health programs in existing and new markets, - purchase of common stock by our contemplated employee stock ownership plan from existing stockholders or alternatively our redemption of an equivalent number of shares from such stockholders, - · increase our enrollment in existing markets through enrollment initiatives, and - · general corporate purposes, including working capital.
+- · repay amounts borrowed under our credit facility, - · pursue selective acquisitions of health plans and contracts for government sponsored health programs in existing and new markets, - · purchase of common stock by our contemplated employee stock ownership plan from existing stockholders, - · increase our enrollment in existing markets through enrollment initiatives, and - · general corporate purposes, including working capital.